 AEs that were assigned Level 2 or higher were considered “significant,” because they led to increased medical costs and potential risks from unanticipated medical care.

-Advanced or interventional procedures experienced a higher AE rate of 65 of 1,167 events, or 5.6 percent total.
+Advanced or interventional procedures experienced a higher AE rate of 65 of 1,167 events, or 5.6% total.
 There were 10 cases of confirmed bleeding and 13 perforations.
 These results were published in the June 2016 issue of the Journal of Pediatric Gastroenterology and Nutrition.